Offered by Department of Family

 - FSID 802P - Selected Readings in Human Relationships - 3 hours

-- This course introduces the student to the fundamentals of Grantwriting and Fundraising including the principles of marketing
+- This course introduces the student to the fundamentals of grantwriting including the principles of marketing used to

-used to identify need, locating funding sources, writing a grant proposal using persuasive technical writing, and preparing a
+identify need, locating funding sources, writing a grant proposal using persuasive technical writing, and preparing a budget.

 - FSID 850P - The Aging Adult - 3 hours